mmaracic/azure-function-demo/readme.md

 * To deploy from command line set modify the azurefunctions configuration of build.gradle to match resource group, function name and region as listed in Azure and then call`gradle azureFunctionsDeploy`

 If the deployment fails due to some form of unauthorised use "az login" as above (requires AZURE CLI)

+## Stop
+To stop function there is the stop button on the tollbar top center.
+Problem:
+Usually stopping the function still leaves JVM running so the JVM process needs to be killed manually.

 # EventHub